weizhi-luo/udacity-data-engineer-capstone-project/README.md

 AWS lambda functions are used here to offload heavy data processing from airflow, as well as avoid installing too many packages and libraries to the server where airflow is installed.

-#### ECMWF Actual Dag
+#### ECMWF Actual DAG
-One dag is created to download ECMWF actual data: daily_ecmwf_actual_download.
+One DAG is created to download ECMWF actual data: daily_ecmwf_actual_download.
 As ECMWF ERA5 data is normally delayed for around 5 days.
 In order to make sure data is available, the dag downloads data of seven days ago.

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_actual_dag.png">

-There are five tasks in this dag.
+There are five tasks in this DAG.

 The first task prepare_download_path prepares the local path for storing ECMWF actual data file.